traws0/ngnk-windows/readme.txt

             otherwise N(expr) is the same as expr Nx(expr) - same as N(), but if there's an error it consumes x

-COMPARISON
-with other k impls: https://ngn.bitbucket.io/k.html
+comparison with other k impls: https://ngn.bitbucket.io/k.html